AibSyed/film-forage/README.md

 ## Usage example

-To use, simply enter movie in search bar.
-[Get your results](filmforage.netlify.app).
+To use, simply enter movie in search bar and [get your results](filmforage.netlify.app).

 ### Meta